-(3) If reasonable force is to be used under section 39 or 40, a person of the same sex as the reportable offender must, if practicable, be the person who uses the reasonable force.
+(3) If reasonable force is to be used under section 39 or 40(1), a person of the same sex as the reportable offender must, if practicable, be the person who uses the reasonable force.

+[Section 41 amended by No. 54 of 2012 s.
+18.]

 42. Retention of material for certain purposes

 The Commissioner may retain for law enforcement, crime prevention or community protection purposes any of the following taken under this Division from, or in relation to, a reportable offender —